Last Updated February 2022 by Crystallace

 Include a Confidential and NDA Paragraph

 We’re all working in a virtual world, so it’s more difficult to learn to trust a virtual assistant.
-This confidential and non-disclosure agreement (NDA) paragraph will help give your client the trust that you will not disclose sensitive business date or trade secrets to someone else.
+Having a confidential and non-disclosure agreement (NDA) paragraph will help make it easier to trust that your virtual assistant will not disclose sensitive business data or trade secrets to someone else.

-Regardless of how honest of a person you are, this is business and business requires everything to be detailed in an agreement for legal protections should you need them later on.
+Regardless of how honest of a person they may appear to be, this is business and business requires everything to be detailed in an agreement for legal protections, should you need them later on.

-Luckily, I’ve written this Virtual Assistant Agreement with the business savvy VA in mind.
-This lawyer approved Virtual Assistant Contract Template is easy to use and fully customizable to your brand or business.
+Luckily, I’ve written this Virtual Assistant Agreement with the savvy business owner in mind and it’s the exact same one I use when I am looking to hire help.
+This lawyer approved Virtual Assistant Agreement is easy to use and fully customizable to your brand or business.

 It covers all of the important things plus a BONUS NDA clause so that you don’t have to use a separate NDA form.

-Make the investment in your virtual assistant business today.
-You would be protecting your business and letting your clients know that you care about their business too.
+Make the investment in your business today.
+You would be protecting your business and letting your VA know that you take your business serious.

 Have any questions?
 Shoot me an email or let me know in the comments?